-One of the most popular activities at the Apple Festival is our apple tasting tent (2012 List of Apple Cultivars Available at Tasting Tent).
+One of the most popular activities at the Apple Festival is our apple tasting tent.
 For only $5.00, curious event goers can taste up to 60 varieties of new and heritage apples grown in British Columbia.
 For those looking to learn more, the history and specific features of those varieties can be found in the Friends of the Garden's "published in-house" Apple Booklet, available for purchase at the event.

-Another feature at Apple Fest is our Children's Area.
-Featuring activity stations ranging from crafts, to face painting, games and story telling, this is a great place to spend some fun time with your children (Children must be accompanied by a parent or guardian at all times).
-Choices Market will feature their “Longest Apple Peel” contest, and there will be a variety of talented entertainers to keep the family amused including family-friendly shows on the Wesbrook Village Entertainment Stage in the Roseline Sturdy Amphitheatre.
-Look for signs up around the festival with the entertainment schedule posted. .
+Another feature at Apple Fest is our Children's Area, with activity stations ranging from face painting and games to storytelling and puppet shows.
+This is a great place to spend some fun time with your children (children must be accompanied by a parent or guardian at all times).

-Be sure to spend some time exploring our beautiful Botanical Garden or taking a “walk on the wild side” on our treetop Canopy Walkway.
-And don’t for get to take a break to enjoy some of the festival’s selection of tasty edibles such as apple pie and hot apple cider available for purchase at The Food Fair located on the main lawn near the Apple Tasting Tent.
+Be sure to spend some time exploring our beautiful Botanical Garden or taking a “walk in the trees” on our treetop Canopy Walkway.
+And don’t forget to take a break to enjoy some of the festival’s selection of tasty edibles such as apple pie and hot apple cider available for purchase at The Food Fair located on the main lawn near the Apple Tasting Tent.

 While the Food Fair showcases tasty treats, the Shop in the Garden features an exciting array not only of apple-related merchandise but also tools, books and gifts.
-Our Plant Centre has a variety of fruit trees and hundreds of plant for your garden.
+Our Garden Centre has a variety of fruit trees and hundreds of plants for your garden.
 Craft vendors, UBC Herbarium merchandise and UBC Farm produce are also available throughout the garden.

 Admission is $4 for adults and children over 12 years, and includes FREE ENTRY TO THE GARDEN!